Basic Four of Accessibility‹ Back

 All too often, faculty choose videos or resources that they believe are integral to their course, but find out later that they are not accessible.
 Sometimes it is possible to work with the owner of the resource to create accessible solutions for it.
 However, it is best to make sure your resources are already accessible before you choose to use them.

-The best way to check on the accessibility of a resource is to learn to read accessibility statements and VPATs.
+The best way to check on the accessibility of a publisher resource or external application is to learn to read accessibility statements and VPATs.
+We've also created a collection of VPATs, accessibility statements, and privacy statements of many popular third-party resources applications.

 For help mastering the Basic Four, we recommend our Accessible Teaching Essentials (ATE) three-week workshop.